smart-data-models/dataModel.UrbanMobility/GtfsAgency/doc/new_spec_EN-US.md

 ## List of properties

-- `addressCountry`:   - `addressLocality`:   - `addressRegion`:   - `agencyName`: Same as GTFS `agency_name`  - `alternateName`: An alternative name for this item  - `areaServed`:   - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
+- `addressCountry`: The country.
+For example, Spain  - `addressLocality`: The locality in which the street address is, and which is in the region  - `addressRegion`: The region in which the locality is, and which is in the country  - `agencyName`: Same as GTFS `agency_name`  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `entitySource`: A sequence of characters giving the original source of the Entity data as a URL.
-It shall point to the URL of the original GTFS feed used to generate this Entity  - `id`:   - `language`: Same as GTFS `agency_language`.
-See [GTFS](https://developers.google.com/transit/gtfs/reference/#agencytxt)  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `page`: Same as GTFS `stop_url`  - `phone`: Same as GFTS `agency_phone`  - `postOfficeBoxNumber`:   - `postalCode`:   - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `streetAddress`:   - `timezone`: Same as GTFS `agency_timezone`.
+It shall point to the URL of the original GTFS feed used to generate this Entity  - `id`: Unique identifier of the entity  - `language`: Same as GTFS `agency_language`.
+See [GTFS](https://developers.google.com/transit/gtfs/reference/#agencytxt)  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `page`: Same as GTFS `stop_url`  - `phone`: Same as GFTS `agency_phone`  - `postOfficeBoxNumber`: The post office box number for PO box addresses.
+For example, Spain  - `postalCode`: The postal code.
+For example, Spain  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `streetAddress`: The street address  - `timezone`: Same as GTFS `agency_timezone`.
 See [GTFS](https://developers.google.com/transit/gtfs/reference/#agencytxt)  - `type`: NGSI Entity Type: It has to be GtfsAgency
 Required properties
 - `agencyName`  - `id`  - `source`  - `type`
 See [https://developers.google.com/transit/gtfs/reference/#agencytxt](https://developers.google.com/transit/gtfs/reference/#agencytxt)